Zhong-Lab-UCSD/HiFislides/README.md

 done
 ```

+We obtain four tab-separated txt files as output (as long as there are valid mapped HiFi-Slide reads for each of them).
 Example of output for piRNA:
 ```
 MN00185:308:000H3YMVH:1:11101:11533:3933        piR-hsa-2277753
 MN00185:308:000H3YMVH:1:11101:7721:4462         piR-hsa-2277753